PRHLT/user-repo/README.md

-# NAME

-user-repo - Apache module for personal svn/git repositories
+# user-repo - Apache module for personal svn/git repositories

-# SYNOPSIS
+## SYNOPSIS

 svnuser-new-repo <*reponame*>
 gituser-new-repo <*reponame*>
 svnuser-import-repo ~/<*reponame*>
 gituser-import-repo ~/<*reponame*>

-# DESCRIPTION
+## DESCRIPTION

 This is a module for the apache web server that allows users to create, import and manage their own svn or git repositories, in a sense similar to *userdir*